Editor’s Note: This post was updated on October 4, 2018, for accuracy and comprehensiveness. It was originally published on May 5, 2018

 You may remember several years ago that there was a particularly deadly strain of the flu virus called H1N1.
-As hospitals started to fill up with the sick, doctors in Spain noticed something: overweight and obese patients were beginning to show up in disproportionate numbers in intensive care units, and they were staying for longer than people who were not obese.
+As hospitals started to fill up with the sick, doctors in Spain noticed something: overweight and obese patients were beginning to show up in disproportionate numbers in intensive care units, and they were staying for longer than people who were not obese or overweight.
 Increased inflammation due to increased pro-inflammatory cytokines appeared to be a leading factor contributing to their increased flu risk.

 Stories like these led researchers in Canada to analyze the flu records for the previous 12 years, stretching from 2008 back to 1996.
 They found that people who were obese were more likely to come into the hospital for respiratory diseases than those who were not obese.
-They concluded that obese people were an “at risk” population during flu seasons due to their compromised immune response
+They concluded that obese people were an “at risk” population during flu seasons due to their compromised immune response.

 Heart disease is the leading killer of adults in the United States.
 Although there are many factors that can contribute to heart disease, recent research has pointed to inflammation caused by obesity as one of the most significant factors contributing to its development.